vmware-tanzu-labs/educates-training-platform/project-docs/portal-rest-api/workshops-catalog.md

 Listing available workshops
 ---------------------------

+Two REST API endpoints exist for obtaining a list of workshops hosted by a training portal.

+The first endpoint returns a list of workshop environments and the associated workshops.

+Because workshop environments for a specific workshop can be renewed and there may be multiple workshop environments corresponding to a workshop, this by default returns only workshop environments in a running state.
+By providing filter parameters, one can vary the response to include workshop environments in other states, as well as filter based on the workshop name, or workshop labels.

 The URL sub path for accessing the list of available workshop environments is ``/workshops/catalog/environments/``.
 When making the request, the access token must be supplied in the HTTP ``Authorization`` header with type set as ``Bearer``:

 ```